 Project Based Learning

 Project Based Learning was introduced as an important part of our curriculum to widen and extend the learning experience of our children; to inspire curious learners, foster a collaborative based approach to interdisciplinary learning and to develop independence.
-As a new development in the academic year 2024-25, we are moving PBL to 3 drop down days; one in each term.
+In the academic year 2025-26, we are delivering PBL in 3 drop down days; one in each term.
 This means that on one day a term, all pupils will be involved in a PBL project.
-Each year group will still have the three projects they work on, with pupils working through the projects on a carousel, so pupils participate in all 3 projects throughout the year.
+Each year group will have the three projects they work on, with pupils working through the projects on a carousel, so pupils participate in all 3 projects throughout the year.

 Every year we ask pupils what they would like to learn as part of their curriculum.
 We want our curriculum to be engaging and pertinent to our children; for them to feel they have an input into what they are learning – and PBL allows us to do this.
 We amend and develop our projects each year, using feedback from the pupil voice work we do throughout the year.

-In Autumn Term 2024 we are introducing a mindfulness project into Year 7, which reflects pupil’s increased mental health awareness.
-We are also developing a project on conspiracy and fake news, as pupils are increasingly aware of the manipulation that can take place in the presentation of events on social media and television and print news.
+In Autumn Term 2024 we introduced a mindfulness project into Year 7, which reflected pupil’s increased mental health awareness.
+We are also developed a project on conspiracy and fake news which is running again this year, as pupils are increasingly aware of the manipulation that can take place in the presentation of events on social media, television and print news.

-The outcome will be different in each project, some producing a written piece, whilst others produce a documentary or a piece of drama.
-The outcomes of PBL will be varied; some showcased throughout the year on Twitter, in live performances for peers, through work with local First Schools, in school displays or in written pieces.
+The outcome is different in each project, some producing a written piece, whilst others produce a documentary or a piece of drama.
+The outcomes of PBL are varied; some showcased throughout the year on social media, in live performances for peers, through work with local First Schools, in school displays or in written pieces.

 In 2022-23 our collaboration with Newcastle University moved to developing a project on Climate Change, which has informed our Year 8 Climate Change project.
 In this year we also collaborated on a Chapter which appeared in The Ideas Informed Society, edited by Chris Brown and Graham Handscomb.
 In 2023-24 we worked with both Newcastle University and The Royal Society to create a project exploring our carbon footprint in school and exploring ways to reduce this.
-This work is now being expanded in 2024 to inform planning in the Year 5 Eco Project and we hope to include some of the planning and funding into our other Eco and STEM based projects.
+This work has been expanded to inform planning in the Year 5 Eco Project and we hope to include some of the planning and funding into our other Eco and STEM based projects.

 Examples of Student Work in PBL